 Not everyday do we wake up feeling good about polishing off a bottle of rum.
 Maybe we shouldn’t have met our mates on a week-night.
 Maybe we shouldn’t have had that third Dark ’n’ Stormy.
 But West Midlands-based rum brand, Lost Years, is making those hangover regrets a little easier to swallow.

-Lost Years Rum was launched at the height of lockdown in November 2020 and was founded with a single mission in mind.
+Lost Years Rum is celebrating its 2nd anniversary after launching at the height of lockdown in November 2020 with a single mission in mind.
 Save endangered sea turtles.
-For every drop of rum sold, it pledges a portion of sales to charity and has raised $5,000 already.
-In less than two years, it is celebrating the milestone of 50,000 baby sea turtles saved following its most recent donation to global partner charity SEE Turtles.
+For every drop of rum sold, it pledges a portion of sales to charity and has raised more than $5,000 already.
+In these two years, it is has saved over 55,000 baby sea turtles following recent donations to global partner charity SEE Turtles.

 ‘It’s wonderful that this brand – the idea for which was hatched on our last family holiday in Jamaica in 2019 – is already making such a difference,’ said Lee Smith, Lost Years founder.
 ‘The entire reason we started Lost Years Rum was to help as many of these gorgeous little creatures begin their own journey into the lost years.’